-At the turn of the century, the public sector was the biggest single data holder - today, the largest datasets are held by private actors.
+At the turn of the century, the public sector was the biggest single data holder12 - today, the largest datasets are held by private actors.
 The European Commission's plan to enhance data sharing between private businesses and the public sector in order to utilise the untapped potential of privately held data in a way that benefits society as a whole is much supported by the Authors.
 While the Principles do not specifically address B2G data sharing, Part III Chapter C on data rights for the public interest can also be used as guidance for horizontal B2G data sharing requirements.
 The considerations in Chapter C overlap to a great extent with the key principles already identified by the Commission in its Communication 'Towards a Common European Data Space'.
-Given the variety of public interests potentially at stake, the Data Act, as a horizontally conceived piece of legislation, will not be able to provide specific guidance as to the circumstances under which such data sharing obligations may be imposed.
+13 Given the variety of public interests potentially at stake, the Data Act, as a horizontally conceived piece of legislation, will not be able to provide specific guidance as to the circumstances under which such data sharing obligations may be imposed.
 However, the Data Act can very well define and harmonise the core aspects that need to be considered when deciding whether to impose B2G data sharing obligations.

 To ensure that the interests of data holders are duly taken into account, the Data Act will need to set out a proportionality test for B2G data sharing obligations.
 Only where a public body can clearly demonstrate that the request for data access under Data Act pursues a legitimate public interest and is necessary and proportionate, an encroachment of the data holder's interests is justified.
-When determining the weight of the public interest, factors identified by the Commission's High Level Expert Group on B2G Data Sharing should be taken into account: (i) likelihood of the benefits, (ii) intensity of the likely benefits, (iii) immediacy/urgency of the situation, (iv) potential harm of the non-use of data, and (v) whether other possibility to have access to the data exist.
-The public interest needs to be balanced not only against the interests of the controller but also against that of protected third parties that may be affected by the sharing obligation, such as data subjects or holders of IP rights.
-In particular, the likelihood and intensity (number of people affected, sensitivity of the data) of harms for protected third parties need to be considered.
-Furthermore, costs and effort required for the supply and re-use of private sector data should be reasonable compared with the expected public benefits.
-Data of the public benefits of protected third parties are need to be considered.
+When determining the weight of the public interest, factors identified by the Commission's High Level Expert Group on B2G Data Sharing should be taken into account: (i) likelihood of the benefits, (ii) intensity of the likely benefits, (iii) immediacy/urgency of the situation, (iv) potential harm of the non-use of data, and (v) whether other possibility to have access to the data exist.14 The public interest needs to be balanced not only against the interests of the controller but also against that of protected third parties that may be affected by the sharing obligation, such as data subjects or holders of IP rights.
+In particular, the likelihood and intensity (number of people affected, sensitivity of the data) of harms for protected third parties need to be considered.15 Furthermore, costs and effort required

-COM(1998) 585 final..
+12 COM(1998) 585 final..